Note: for the latest developments on CSOs, please visit our Facebook page or News.

 We should note that the emails from the plants are not always easy to understand, and each plant reports its CSO event differently.
-For instance, Lowell sends out 3 alerts -- one when the CSO begins, one when it ends, and a follow-up a few hours later reporting how much sewage was released.
+For instance, Lowell sends out 3 alerts -- one when the CSO begins, one when it ends, and a follow-up a few days later reporting how much sewage was released.
 Haverhill sends out one email that states which of its 15 outfall pipes activated and how much rain fell, but there is no information on how much sewage was released.
-Greater Lawrence sends out one report that states how much sewage was released, and which of its 5 outfall pipes released.
-The Haverhill and Greater Lawrence emails also have maps that show
+Greater Lawrence sends one report that states a CSO event has begun, and a day or so later a report on how much sewage was released, and which of its 5 outfall pipes released.

 • Several states and other jurisdictions have adopted programs that provide the public with real-time notice of CSO events.
 Massachusetts is now considering legislation to do this; New Hampshire is not.
 At minimum, sewage plant operators should tell residents that a sewage overflow is happening when it is happening.